Last Updated March 19, 2018

 The defendants are Casino Rama Services, Inc., the OLG, CHC Casinos Canada Limited and Penn National Gaming, Inc.

 On May 10, 2017, Justice Belobaba of the Superior Court of Justice in Toronto ordered that carriage of the proposed class action be granted to the plaintiffs represented by Charney Lawyers PC and Strosberg Sasso Sutts LLP, who have served a motion record for certification of the proposed class action.
 A copy of the decision can be viewed here.
 A separate class action concerning the Casino Rama privacy breach, commenced by Flaherty McCarthy LLP in Oshawa, has been stayed.
-The plaintiffs’ motion for certification of the proposed class action is scheduled to be heard on January 29 to 31, 2018.
+The plaintiffs’ motion for certification of the proposed class action has been delayed due to the unavailability of the court to hear the motion as originally scheduled.
+New dates have been booked for the hearing of the certification motion on April 25-27, 2018.
 Further details on the outcome of that motion will be posted here as soon as they are available.

 What to Do Next?